Quick overview

 Court proceedings for the restriction of legal capacity

 Restriction of legal capacity is considered a last resort.
 It should only be considered when the other forms of assistance mentioned are not sufficient or your relative in need is not even able to understand their meaning.
-The court must always decide on the restriction of legal capacity, and in order to resolve the situation efficiently, a double judicial procedure must be followed, namely the procedure for deprivation of legal capacity and the guardianship procedure.
+The court must always decide on the restriction of legal capacity.
+The court will usually also decide on the appointment of a guardian as part of the proceedings for restriction of legal capacity.
 The procedure is governed by the Special Court Proceedings Act.

 The application to initiate proceedings

-The first step is to file a petition – most often by a family member (e.g. parents of mentally disabled children who have already turned 18, or children of older parents with incipient Alzheimer’s disease, etc.) or the facility where the sick person is staying.
+The first thing to do is to file a petition – most often this is done by a family member (e.g. parents in the case of mentally disabled children who have already turned 18, or conversely children of older parents with incipient Alzheimer’s disease, etc.) or by the facility where the ill person is located.
 The municipal court of the person whose capacity is at issue has jurisdiction over the proceedings.
 If the person has been placed in a health institution without his or her consent, the court in whose district the institution is located has jurisdiction.

 The petition must comply with the statutory requirements and must describe precisely the factual and legal grounds on which it is considered justified and why the use of less restrictive and less restrictive measures is not sufficient, i.e. what, if any, danger is involved.
 Medical reports or other evidence should also be attached.
 The court may, where appropriate, invite supplementary applications or evidence.